tech-doctor/tech-doctor/README.md

 <!--
 **tech-doctor/tech-doctor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I'm OLIKA ISAAC, a self taught Javascript/ReactJS software developer
+I'm **OLUKA ISAAC**, a self taught Javascript/ReactJS software developer

 #### ABOUT ME: